Batur24/language-log/toastmaster/HumbleContemptuous.md

-In any situation, small things we do can reflect who we are.
-But in extreme condition, when we are under pressure or face a challenge or in a difficult situaion the attitude we have, the decision we make, the way we go can define who we really are.
-This time, I want to talk about a book by French writer Camus and his philosophy.
-What I learn from Camus can help me see things differently, even in extreme condition

-Humble and Contemptuous

 Imagine you're in a plague disease city.
 The diease just began to spread, people are getting ill, and a couple of people die off every day.
-The government sealed the city few days ago, in afraid of the disease to spread.
+The government blocked the city few days ago, they are afraid of the disease spread to other area.
 You're still healthy, but you cannot leave this city without authorities permission.
+You cannot connect to the outside world through phone or Internet, because it will cause a panic in a whole country.
+You can see people are crying in the street, and dying in a lane.
-You cannot connect to the outside world via phone or Internet, because it will cause panic in a whole country.
-Thousands of people like you are waiting to get affected by the disease, and die desperately. what would you do if you're in this situation?
+Thousands of people like you are waiting to get affected by the disease, and die desperately. what would you do if you were in this situation?

 + pray to God
 + try everything possible to escape this city
 + enjoy the rest life, do something you haven't done before, even something considered abnomal or illegal
-+ help fight against the disease even though very little chance to win
++ live your life as usual and help fight against the disease even though very little chance to win

-The book called <Plague> written by French philosopher Camus described such kind situation.
-People are getting panic at the begining, some people are using illegal ways to escape the city like we know in film Tinatic.
+The book called <The Plague> written by French philosopher and writer Camus described such kind of situation.
-Some people use this disease
-to warn people that it's God's punishment for people don't follow the God.
+People are getting panic at the begining, some people are using illegal ways to escape the city like we know in film Titatic.
+Some people use this disease to warn people that it's God's punishment for people don't follow the God.
 Some are afraid of the terrible symptoms and decide to commit suicide.
-However, some people begin to make a medical team to fight against the epidemic.
+However, some people begin to team up a medical organization and fight against the desease.

-A courageous and talented doctor Rieux lead this medical team, with his leadership and hard working, many people joined the team, including a man, Galang.
-He's not very smart, but very kind, and had a naive dream to think of some good sentences for his novelty, which is just severl sentences.
-He's a very normal guy, doing some repeated works, making his little contribution.
+In this new organization, a courageous and talented doctor Rieux lead this medical organization, with his leadership and hard working, many people joined the organization to fight against the desease together, including a man, Galang.
+He's not very smart, but very kind, a normal and simple guy, doing some repeated works, making his little contribution to fight against the desease.

+Through several months hard working, under the leader of the doctor Rieux everyone in the organization helped clean the dead body, investigated and collected data of the dead.
+Where did these man go, what did they do before death?
+Galang, this simple man, helped organize the data, and told about his navie dream, which is to write a novel.
 Finnally the plague disease was defeated.

-What pondered me most is the author said, if this story really needs a hero, Instead of doctor Rieux, it's this simple man Galang.
+What pondered me the most is the author said, if this story really needs a hero, Instead of doctor Rieux, it's this simple man Galang.

 Let heroism comes back to its second position where it should be.
 What does that mean?
-It's people ranks first.
-Humble, be a part of integer people.
+It's these integer and hard working people ranks first.

-Another view made me think a lot is, don't think over highly of Good deeds, it's equivalent to praise evil indirectly.
-Almost all of the evil in the world is caused by ignorance, and we all are ignorant in a way.
+In any situation, small things we do can reflect who we are.
+But in extreme condition, when we are under pressure or face a challenge or in a very difficult situaion the attitude we have, the decision we make, the way we go can define who we really are.

-If you asked me, what would I do if I were in that situation?
+In the end, if you asked me, what would I do if I were in that situation?
 To be honest, I don't know.
-But I hope I could have the courage to join the medical team, fight against the desease no matter what.
+But I hope I could overcome fear and have the courage to be a part of people fight against the desease no matter what.

 Let me tell you another story.